davecheney/httpstat/README.md

 # httpstat

-Immitation is the most sincere form of flattery.
+Imitation is sincerest form of flattery.

 But seriously, https://github.com/reorx/httpstat is the new hotness, and this is a shameless rip off.